English

 Control a device

-To enable device control, you must call the device control API method and send DPs in the NSDictionary format to change device status or features.
+To enable device control, you must call the device control API method and send DPs in the NSDictionary format to change the device status or features.

 The parameter dps can define one or more DPs.
 Thus, multiple states of a device can be changed in the same call.